sensu/sensu-docs/content/sensu-go/5.16/guides/install-check-executables-with-assets.md

 Assets may provide executable plugins intended for use with a Sensu check, handler, mutator, or hook, or JavaScript libraries intended to provide functionality for use in event filters.
 The details in Bonsai are the best resource for information about each asset's capabilities and configuration.

-For example, to use the [Sensu PagerDuty Handler][7] asset, you would create a `pagerduty` handler that includes your PagerDuty service API key in place of `SECRET` and `sensu-pagerduty-handler` as a runtime asset:
+For example, to use the [Sensu PagerDuty Handler][7] asset, you would create a `pagerduty` handler that includes your PagerDuty service API key in place of `SECRET` and `pagerduty-handler` as a runtime asset:

 {{< language-toggle >}}